ams939/ams939/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+## The Informative Prior

 Hello and welcome!
-I'm Aleksanteri Sladek and this is my (very much in progress) personal website and blog, focused on my career and interests as a doctoral student in Probabilistic Machine Learning at Aalto University.
+I'm Aleksanteri Sladek and this is my (very much in progress) personal website and blog, which focuses on my career and interests as a researcher in the field of Probabilistic Machine Learning at Aalto University.
 Hence, the content here will be mainly focused on machine learning, probability theory and information theory.
-As the name suggests, the topics discussed are chosen largely by chance; Specifically by the stochastic process that is my motivation to write informative content about the things I study.
-Stay tuned for more.
+So come along and observe the noisy process that is my motivation to write informative content about the things I learn about and study.
+Stay tuned for more!